lachrist/otiluke/README.md

 After deployment, the sphere module has been required into the node application and can communicate with the hijack object.
 As for [Mitm](#mitm), multiple node applications can be connected at the same time.
-You can try out the mitm tool be executing `node usage/run-node.js` from the installation repository of this module.
+You can try out the mitm tool be executing `node example/run-node.js` from the installation repository of this module.
-The main file of this example, [node usage](usage/run-node.js), reuses [sphere.js](usage/sphere.js) and [hijack.js](usage/hijack.js) from the mitm usage.
+The main file of this example, [node example](example/run-node.js), reuses [sphere.js](example/sphere.js) and [hijack.js](example/hijack.js) from the mitm example.

 ```js
 var server = Otiluke.node.server(hijack)